epopea/r_googleforms/Introduction to LaTeX/README.md

 * Use of mathematical notation
 * Integration of <tt>LaTeX</tt> and <tt>R</tt> (through <tt>knitr</tt>)

-Most of the content is based on the Introduction to LaTeX course offered by Prof. Miguel V. S. Frasson (USP).
-His website with all the links and contents of his LaTeX course can be assessed at: <https://sites.icmc.usp.br/frasson/latex/index.html>.
+Most of the content is based on the Introduction to <tt>LaTeX</tt> course offered by Prof. Miguel V. S. Frasson (USP).
+His website with all the links and contents of his <tt>LaTeX</tt> course can be assessed at: <https://sites.icmc.usp.br/frasson/latex/index.html>.

 We adapted Prof. Frasson's material to reflect the following updates: